Mitchus/nigschule/Englisch/Mediationsss.md

 On average, every German purchases 60 new items of clothing annually.
 Shockingly, only a small fraction of this ever-growing clothing mountain is worn regularly.
 This phenomenon, known as "Fast Fashion," involves the rapid production and consumption of fashion items, with trends changing at an increasingly rapid pace.
 High-street giants such as H&M and Zara change their collection up to 24 times yearly, prompting consumers to buy more frequently.

 However, this comes with significant social and environmental costs.
 For instance, from a shirt priced at 29 euros in Germany, only 18 cents go to the workers involved in its production, according to the Clean Clothes Campaign.
-It is not surprising that about 40% of the clothes we purchase are seldom or never worn, leading to a quicker disposal rate and shorter usage duration compared to 15 years ago.
+It is not surprising that about 40% of the clothes we purchase are thrown away or never worn, leading to a quicker disposal rate and shorter usage duration compared to 15 years ago.
 Germany alone sends a staggering one million tons of textiles to clothing collection points annually.

 **2. Innovations and Combating Fast Fashion**
 In response to the wastefulness of fast fashion, there has been a noticeable shift towards the sharing economy within the fashion sector.
 Here's how: